Pooh Corner: Follow In Winnie The Pooh's Footsteps To The Real Hundred Acre Wood

 Other Winnie the Pooh landmarks can be found about 1km further south — either take a walk through the forest, but be warned it's hilly, or drive down Chuck Hatch Road, which dissects Pooh Country, and park up in one of the other car parks (Piglet's, Quarry and Gills Lap are closest to the landmarks).
 Maps tend to vary on the exact location of some of the landmarks, but we found Footpath Map to be fairly accurate.

-AA Milne Memorial
+Visit the AA Milne and EH Shepard Memorial

 Memorial to AA Milne and EH Shepard in the Ashdown Forest, with flowers left by a previous visitor.
+Image: Londonist

 The AA Milne and EH Shepard memorial is the most obvious Pooh landmark in this area.
 Situated in a small clearing at the top of the hill, just a couple of minutes' walk from both the Piglet's and Quarry car parks, a large stone is topped with a plaque dedicated to both the author and his illustrator, EH Shepard.
 Scenes from 2017 film Goodbye Christopher Robin were filmed here, and the views across the forest are spectacular.

-Heffalump Trap and Lone Pine Tree
+Visit the Heffalump Trap and Lone Pine Tree

 From here, continue along the main footpath and branch right to visit the Heffalump Trap and Lone Pine Tree, located on a cliff edge with more of those spectacular views.

-No heffalumps today
+No heffalumps today.
+Image: Londonist

-The Enchanted Place/Galleons Lap
+Visit The Enchanted Place/Galleons Lap

 No heffalumps have been trapped on our visit though, so we wander back to the main track and branch left towards a clump of tall pine trees.
 It's officially called Gills Lap but was given the name Galleons Lap by Milne, and known to Pooh and friends as The Enchanted Place, due to the fact that nobody knows if there are 63 or 64 trees there.

-Count the trees in The Enchanted Place
+Count the trees in The Enchanted Place.
+Image: Londonist

 We've never counted ourselves, but it's something to keep the kids busy for a few minutes while you have a rest and enjoy the scenery.

-Roo's Sandy Pit
+Visit Roo's Sandy Pit

-Roo's Sandy Pit is inaccessible to visitors
+Roo's Sandy Pit is inaccessible to visitors.
+Image: Londonist

 Roo's Sandy Pit is nearby too — it's the old quarry which gives the Quarry Car Park its name, and being sunk into the ground, isn't all that accessible to anyone on an 'expotition'.

-The North Pole and Eeyore's Gloomy Place
+Visit The North Pole and Eeyore's Gloomy Place

 The final stops on the Winnie the Pooh tour of the Ashdown Forest are on the other side of Chuck Hatch Road, towards the area called Five Hundred Acre Wood, which no doubt inspired Milne's own Hundred Acre Wood.
-Take the footpath almost opposite Quarry car park and bear right through the woodland until you reach a bridge at the bottom of the valley, which was Winnie the Pooh and Christopher Robin's North Pole.
+Take the footpath almost opposite Quarry Car Park and bear right through the woodland until you reach a bridge at the bottom of the valley, which was Winnie the Pooh and Christopher Robin's North Pole.
 Eeyore's Sad and Gloomy Place is nearby too but again, exact locations are hazy — even the adult Christopher Robin couldn't be sure where it was.

-Ashdown Forest views
+Ashdown Forest views.
+Image: Londonist

 Despite the obvious tourism benefits that would arise from making a bigger deal of the forest's famous fictional resident, visitors are left in no doubt that this is the world of AA Milne and EH Shepard's Pooh, rather than the later, Disneyfied version.
 It remains a forest rather than a theme park, with the landmarks left in completely natural environment, the only clue to their significance being the occasional wooden signpost.
 Though the lack of directions can be frustrating for tourists on the Pooh trail, it's an understandable and admirable decision by those managing the forest.

-Pooh Corner in Hartfield village
+Pooh Corner in Hartfield village.
+Image: Londonist

 That said, there is one place where Pooh fans can really go nuts — Pooh Corner.
 Located inside a cottage in the village of Hartfield, Pooh Corner is a tea room, shop and small museum dedicated to all things Winnie the Pooh.

-Tea and toast at Pooh Corner
+Tea and toast at Pooh Corner.
+Image: Londonist

 Rumbly in your tumbly?
 Tuck into sandwiches, cakes, or Pooh Bear shaped toast, and drink tea from a Pooh teapot, either inside in the tea room, or outdoors in the garden, before visiting the small museum and gift shop.
 Posters and prints of all versions of Winnie and friends line the walls, the museum tells the Pooh story, and cuddly toys, keyrings, books and other souvenirs are available to buy.

-There's a museum and shop at Pooh Corner
+There's a museum and shop at Pooh Corner in Hartfield.
+Image: Londonist

 From Pooh Corner, a walking route to Pooh Bridge is signposted, but from our experience, it's one for the more intrepid walkers, and certainly not one for families with young children in tow.

-It's quite a walk... you've been warned
+It's quite a walk... you've been warned.
+Image: Londonist

 Heading south-west from the village centre along Newtons Hill, the route then joins a somewhat overgrown (and in August of the extremely wet summer of 2021, very muddy) footpath around the back of some houses, before crossing a field on quite a steep hill downwards.